 - Be willing to go it alone.
 In other words, know that no one else can tell you what is right for you.

-- Become an expert at distinguishing the inner voice of your Soul and the outer voice of Society and your conditioning.
+- Become an expert at distinguishing the inner voice of your Soul and the outer voice of other people’s opinions and your conditioning.

 When you learn who you are at your core, what your unique contributions are, and how you’re meant to live that is in alignment with your truths, you will begin to thrive in your life.